 The tiny but picturesque hamlet of Burgh-by-Sands is just another dormitory village for nearby Carlisle, but in the middle of the village a sign points north to "Edward I Monument".
 If you follow the sign you are guided to where the road peters out into a farm track.
 The adventurous leave their cars and walk for ten minutes or so down the slope to the wide expanse of Burgh Marsh, where a solitary pillars stands in splendid isolation.

-This film tells you why this pillar stands in England's most northerly point, for on the other side of the Solway Firth Scotland begins.
+This film tells you why this pillar was erected in the most northerly point of this part of England, for on the other side of the Solway Firth Scotland begins.